Abhaykush584/ResumeAgent-AI-RAG/Readme.md

 - Not optimized for high concurrent users
 - These trade-offs were made intentionally to keep the system simple, reliable, and        free-tier friendly.

-#### 👤 Author
-Danish Shaikh
-BCA Student | Python & Data-Oriented Developer

-### 📄 License
-This project is intended for educational and personal learning purposes.